Many people come to the city to enjoy SeaWorld’s exhibits and shows or the world-famous San Diego Zoo, but there is much more to explore around town.

 The quarter is especially beautiful at night when all the Gaslamps are let and the streets are bustling with people and the music is blaring from the nightclubs.

-La Puerta is famous for their street tacos.
-They also have a great surf & tur burrito.
+La Puerta is famous for its street tacos.
+They also have a great surf & turf burrito.
 Happy hour is very busy and loud but you can expect good prices.

 At Greystone, you can’t go wrong with any of the meats.
 Try the New York Steak or Filet Mignon.
 If you are hungry, try the short ribs tacos for starters.
 The place is a little pricey, but if you go during happy hour, you will get to try different cuts at reduced prices.